 Confucius said: “Although a leader may not always achieve goodness, a petty person never achieves it.”

-This is an ambiguous passage that has caused much scholarly debate.
-The point seems to be that even if a leader makes a mistake he can be forgiven for it because his heart in the right place whereas even if a petty person carries out a good deed he is not doing it for the right reason (namely, the pursuit of goodness.)
+(1) This is an ambiguous passage that has caused much scholarly debate.
+The point seems to be that a leader can be forgiven for making the occasional mistake because they have their heart in the right place.
+No matter how many good deeds a petty person carries out, on the other hand, they still don’t have a chance of achieving goodness because they’re not doing them for the right reason.